RivaD2/Movie-Night/README.md

   * #ID SERIAL PRIMARY KEY,
     (enter all data to match movie constructor)
   Run SQL files by conecting them to database psql -d _database name_ -f schema.sql
+* create a separate instance of app on Heroku since app was cloned down to repo

 # What is Movie Night?